 20 June (3-4pm) https://www.eventbrite.co.uk/e/311681476687

 Who is it for?

 The Certificate is for anyone interested in theology and without previous experience of studying theology at Higher Education level.
-To enter the programme, you’ll need to be a regular member of a church, but need not have any particular role or experience within that church.
+To enter the programme, you’ll need to attend church, but need not have any particular role or experience within that church.
 We welcome students from any denomination.

-If you have haven’t studied at undergraduate level before, or if has been some time since you left formal education, you might want to try our ‘taster module‘ first.
+If you haven’t studied at undergraduate level before, or if it has been some time since you left formal education, you might want to try our ‘taster module‘ first.